PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 and shape normalization.
 An immediate CF bridge continues to block the second case.
 The exporter applies the returned statement and layout evidence before its existing CF repair.
+Two CF Pool-neighbor corrections are also one indexed policy decision.
+An exact CF constant-Pad→channel-last MaxPool→permuted-Conv chain restores the Pool to CF and returns an explicit short-circuit so later precanonicalization rules retain the old `continue` boundary.
+A CF Pool followed by local response normalization repairs its static target without stopping the scan.
+Both use the shared statement decoders and repair context.
 The NHWC AveragePool-to-binary bridge repair and its channel-last spatial-pool restoration wrapper use the same owner.
 AveragePool, binary-anchor, and multiply target shapes are normalized as one chain only when NHWC producer and consumer